29 January 2020

 Weeks on chart: 8 weeks

-Almost bordering on novelty status it was so catchy, it seemed like The Escape Club would have a difficult time following up their 1988 top 10 smash "Wild Wild West" with something as successful.
-And this follow-up doesn't sound anywhere as near immediate as its predecessor.
-I thought I had seen this once at the time, on either Video Hits or The Factory, but had no recollection of how the song went, which kind of says it all.
+I thought I had seen the music video for "Shake for the Sheik" once at the time, on either Video Hits or The Factory, but had no recollection of how the song went, which kind of says it all.

 Number 129 "This Is Me" by Climie Fisher